Where do you go to church?

 By confusing attendance at a gathering as the working out of one's faith, is to miss the power of the Jesus life.

-We are an association of people who believe that simple church expressions such as house churches and marketplace gatherings are the best environments in which seekers can discover the bible and learn who Jesus is, and then experience the potential and privilege of what it means to be a disciple, a follower of Jesus.
+We are an association of people who believe that simple church expressions such as house churches and marketplace gatherings can be rich environments in which seekers can discover the bible and learn who Jesus is, and then experience the potential and privilege of what it means to be a disciple, a follower of Jesus.

 Jesus came to earth to reveal the good news of the Kingdom of God, where the rule of God in the hearts of people can change lives, families, neighbourhoods and the world!